WVUHPC/2019-Intro-HPC/_episodes/06-compile.md

 ~~~
 {: .source }

-The code uses and auxiliary subroutine `init_random_seed` to generate a different set of pseudo random numbers on each run.
+The code uses an auxiliary subroutine `init_random_seed` to generate a different set of pseudo random numbers on each run.

 Depending on the fortran compiler you want to use (gfortran or ifort) you execute: